 (ii) Hard Stem Cuttings: For plants with hard stems, choose a stem approximately the thickness of a Natraj pencil.

 - For thicker stems, be aware that they may take longer to develop roots, potentially extending the plant’s growing period.

 - Avoid taking cuttings from stems that are too thin, as they may be prone to decay.

 By following these guidelines, you can increase the likelihood of successful root development and overall propagation success.

 How to raise the Cuttings?

 How to take care of cutting after sowing?

 Check the soil every 3-4 days by touching it with your hand.
-If it is dry then give water but in less quantity.
-Water should not come out from the bottom hole.
-Moisture should be maintained with nothing more than that.
+Water sparingly if the soil is dry, ensuring water does not drain from the bottom hole.
+Maintain moisture without excess.

 The time required for root growth varies for each cutting.
 Monitor your cuttings patiently; some may develop roots in 15-20 days, while others may take up to 2 months.